 The work of the lower division comprises the studies of the freshman and sophomore years.
-The Junior Certificate in the College of Applied Arts is required for admission to the upper division.
+The degree of Associate in Arts or its equivalent is required for admission to the upper division of the College of Applied Arts.

-A student who transfers from another college of this University or from another institution must meet the Junior Certificate requirements; but, if credit of 60 or more units is allowed him, he is given upper division standing and may meet subject shortages concurrently with degree requirements.
+A student who transfers from another college of this University or from another institution must meet the requirements for the degree of Associate in Arts; but, if credit of 60 or more units is allowed him, he is given upper division standing and may meet subject shortages concurrently with degree requirements.

-Certain courses taken in the high school are accepted as fulfilling in part or in whole some of the Junior Certificate requirements.
+Certain courses taken in the high school are accepted as fulfilling in part or in whole some of the requirements for the degree of Associate in Arts.
 The student should so arrange his high school program as to reduce the required work in foreign language.
-However, the fulfillment of Junior Certificate requirements in the high school does not reduce the number of units required in the University for the Junior Certificate (60) or for the degree (120).
-The degree requirement of 120 units is calculated on the assumption that the student will normally take 15 units of work each semester, including the prescribed work in military science and physical education.
-The Junior Certificate will be granted on the completion of 60 units of college work with a grade point average in all work done in the University of not less than 1.00 (a "C" average) and the fulfillment of the following general and specific requirements:
+However, the fulfillment of lower division requirements in the high school does not reduce the number of units required in the University for the degree of Associate in Arts (60) or for the bachelor's degree (120).

+The bachelor's degree requirement of 120 units is calculated on the assumption that the student will normally take 15 units of work each semester, including the prescribed work in military science and physical education.

+The degree of Associate in Arts will be granted on the completion of 60 units of college work (of which at least 24 were completed in residence in the College) with a grade-point average in all work done in the University of not less than 1.00 (a "C" average), and the fulfillment of the following general and specific requirements:

-- (a) General University requirements.[†]
+(a) General University requirements.†

-- Subject A.‡

-- Military Science and Tactics, or Naval Science and Tactics, 6 units (men).
+Military Science and Tactics, or Naval Science and Tactics, 6 units (men).

-- Physical Education, 2 units.
+Physical Education, 2 units.

-- (b) Either:

-- (b.)
-Foreign Language.
+- (b) Either: - (b1) Foreign Language.
 At least 15 units in one foreign language.
-Each year of high school work in this language of grade B or higher not duplicated by college works will count as 3 units in satisfaction of this requirement, but will not reduce the total number of units for the Junior Certificate or the bachelor's degree.
-Courses given in English by a foreign language department will not be accepted in satisfaction of this requirement.
+Each year of high school work in this language of grade B or higher not duplicated by college works will count as 3 units in satisfaction of this requirement, but will not reduce the total number of units for the degree of Associate in Arts or the bachelor's degree.
+Courses given in English by a foreign language department will not be accepted in satisfaction of this requirement. - 0R - (b2) Natural Science.

-- OR

-- (b1) Natural Science.
 At least 12 units chosen from the following list, of which not less than 3 units must be in courses with laboratory work.
 Courses marked with an asterisk () apply on the laboratory requirement.

 Astronomy 1, 2, 7A-7B.
 Bacteriology 1, 6.
 Biology 1, 12.
 Botany 1A, 1B.
 Chemistry 1A, 1B, 2A, 2B, 6A, 6B, 8, 9, 10.
 Entomology 1.
-Geology 2, 2L, 3, 5.
-Naval Science 10.
-Paleontology 1.
-Physics (1A-1B), (1C-1D), (2A-2B), 4A-4B.
-Physiology 1, 2.
-Zoölogy 1A, 1B, 35.